siscia/effe/README.md

 Contexts can be created -- and as well destroyed -- at any time, you should not save any state in a context since there is not any guarantee.

+## Getting start

+The easiest way to get started with `effe` is to clone this repo, modify the `logic.go` file in such a way that is coherent with your goals and run `go compile main`

 ## How to use